burdas/fullstackopen/part1/unicafe/README.md

 # UniCafe

-React application to count good, neutral and bad comments.
-It also displays the statistics.
+React application to count good, neutral and bad feedbacks.

+If any type of feedback is coutned then display the following statistics:

+* Count of good feedbaks
+* Count of neutral feedbaks
+* Count of bad feedbaks
+* Total feedback count
+* Weighted average (Good: 1, Neutral: 0, Bad: -1)
+* Positive percetage

 The project was build with: